HarshSingh-01/flask-blog-website/README.md

 ```

 ## Conclusion
-This project is completed and free to use.
-The project's backend is fully written in Python Flask with SQL data base.
-The front-end is written on HTML, CSS and BootStrap.
+This is a complete project and open source for everyone.